 The characters are the usual suspects of Wesley, Moody, Whitefield and the Keswick.
 The chapters are all well considered, the tone is measured and the conclusions are moderate.
 For those interested in the history and development of evangelical spirituality then this is a useful and reasonable book.
 What it is not is gripping or even passionate.
 It is a mostly dispassionate look at a passionate faith and as a result lacks persuasive power.

 I understand that the publisher needs to make the book as compelling as possible but the best way to do that is to match the presentation with the content and market it accordingly.
-With A Passionate faith the dissonance is too great and instead of helps it hinders.
+With A Passionate faith the dissonance is too great and instead of helping it hinders.